flythereddflagg/flythereddflagg.github.io/python_book/docs/15-Errors-Exceptions-and-Bugs.md

 # there is a line of code missing here

-# pi is the same as π and should have a value of 3.14
+# pi should have a value of 3.14
 if fav_number > pi
     print("Your number is bigger than pi!")
 else: